Cloudzero/samwise/README.md

 2. During/Post-Deployment stats and notifications
     - Currently deployment output sucks and is practically non-existent, this is however one of the main goals of this tool so it's coming soon.
 No rest for the wicked and all that...
-3. Support more run-times
+3. Support more Languages/runtimes
-    - It would be nice to support more run-times than just Python.
+    - It would be nice to support more than just Python.
 This is where the SAM CLI actually has done an amazing job and SAMWise has not
     - If SAMWise starts to show promise, then Javascript would likely be next